6 best sunglasses for water sports in 2023

 Polarized sunglasses and goggles have an anti-reflective coating that blocks intense reflected light off of the water.
 This can help reduce glare and discomfort, while allowing you to see more clearly through the surface of the water, which is great for sports such as fishing and swimming.

 Be advised, however: Not all polarized sunglasses offer adequate protection from harmful UV rays.
-Polarization and UV protection are not synonymous, so just make sure the polarized sunglasses your eyeing also have the proper UV coating.
+Polarization and UV protection are not synonymous, so just make sure the polarized sunglasses you’re eyeing also have the proper UV coating.

-Sunglasses accessories you should consider
+Sunglasses accessories to consider

 For additional protection on the water, invest in wraparound sunglasses to shield your peripheral vision from harmful rays, glare and even wind that may dry out your eyes.
 Additionally, other accessories to consider are: